timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 new files are published.

-Note that some organisations that run a publication server may be able to attain a similar level of availability themselves without the use of a third-party CDN.
+Note that some organisations that run a publication server may be able to attain a similar level of availability themselves without the use of a third-party caching infrastructure.
 This document makes no specific recommendations on achieving this, as this is highly dependent on local circumstances and operational preferences.